-- Ukraine the employer is obliged to pay between UAH 250 and 500 (BGN 12 and BGN 25) depending on the length of service as well as a social pension, which the company accrues after employees' retirement due to specific work conditions; - Kazakhstan according to the Kazakhstani legislation, the employer does not have a legal obligation to personnel upon retirement; - Serbia the employer is obliged to pay 3 average salaries.
+- Ukraine the employer is obliged to pay between UAH 250 and 500 (BGN 12 and BGN 23) depending on the length of service as well as a social pension, which the company accrues after employees' retirement due to specific work conditions; - Kazakhstan according to the Kazakhstani legislation, the employer does not have a legal obligation to personnel upon retirement; - Serbia the employer is obliged to pay 3 average salaries. - Russia under Russian law, the employer has no legal obligation to the staff upon retirement.